asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

 The files `msm_*.dat` are the outputs of building an MSM:
 </br>
    * `msm_populations.dat` contains thermodynamics information of the system.
-This is the first eigenvector of the transition propability matrix: `msm_tmat.dat`
+This is the first eigenvector of the transition propability matrix: `msm_tmat.dat`.
    * `msm_timescales.dat` contain kinetic information of the system.
+These are the 2nd, 3rd, etc. eigenvectors of the transition propability matrix: `msm_tmat.dat`.